Alberto Terrile: Apprenticeship in Milan

 By 1984, after successfully completing the Accademia, Terrile has found his way into photography and starts an apprenticeship in Milan, as the third assistant of Paolo Gandola, then a young but already renowned fashion photographer.
 During the 80s Milan develops its character as the Italian capital of fashion and finance; money becomes more and more the main engine of human relationships and corruption spreads at all levels of the local government.
 Not incidentally these years mark the rise of Silvio Berlusconi as a building and television entrepreneur.
 In a then famous commercial ad of the Ramazzotti liqueur, Milan is dubbed Milano da bere ("the Milan you can drink") with reference to the endless possibilities offered by the rampant capitalism, a lifestyle akin to that of the US, and so far unknown in Italy.

-Terrile's time in Milan is anything but an easy one.
-His simple, almost naïve attitude to life and people, and his total disregard of money, do not match the high style of the city.
-Terrile has little or nothing to do with Milano da bere, and after a few years he is back to Genoa.
-The remarkable technical teachings of Gandola are all he is left with, plus a sheer rejection of fashion photography and all that revolves around it.
-In an interview shortly after his coming back, he says, not without a certain pride: "I find it unbearable that just four or five big photographers are freely allowed to give their vision of things [...] no more American faces! [...] beauty can as well be found on a bus, you need not look for it in Los Angeles or London."
+Terrile's simple, almost naïve attitude to life and people, and his total disregard of money, do not match the high style of the city of Milan.
+Terrile has little or nothing to do with Milano da bere, and after a few years he returned to Genoa.
+The technical teachings of Gandola are all he retained, plus a sheer rejection of fashion photography and all that revolves around it.
+In an interview shortly after his coming back, he says: "I find it unbearable that just four or five big photographers are freely allowed to give their vision of things [...] no more American faces! [...] beauty can as well be found on a bus, you need not look for it in Los Angeles or London."

 In the same interview Terrile declares his love for cinema, which is just about to start shaping his style forever.
 Although he is only 25 years old, his artistic vision is already clear: "Cinema is, for me, Truffaut, Arthur Penn, Altman, Wenders [...]
 Randomness is a relatively important component of my works, but it is always under strict control [...]
 A photographer is always an artist and a craftsman at the same time."
 This last statement denotes the will to overcome the well-known problem every artist has to face in the beginning, namely that art does not pay.
 As a matter of fact, from 1985 on Terrile will be living off his activity as a pro photographer.